-Figure C - 27 Configure Surround, PhysX
+Figure B - 27 Configure Surround, PhysX

-When other displays are connected you can click Span displays with Surround and click Configure.
+5. Click Span displays with Surround and click Configure.

-Figure C - 28
+Figure B - 28

 Surround

 Configuration

-6. You may need to quit any applications which conflict with surround display (e.g. you may need to quit Sound Blaster Atlas).
+6. You may need to quit any applications which conflict with surround display (e.g. you will need to quit Sound Blaster Atlas by right-clicking the taskbar icon and selecting Exit).